 There are multiple stakeholders involved in the supply and distribution of liquor starting from the manufacturers/distilleries (located outside Delhi) to the respective Bonded Warehouses located in Delhi and then to the various corporation vends, private vends, Hotels, Clubs & Restaurants and finally the consumers.
 Apart from the multiplicity of stakeholders, there is a multiplicity of heads under which Excise Department collects revenue, i.e., Excise duty, License fees, Permit fees, Import/Export fees etc. on Liquor products.
 This entails a complex supply chain mechanism to monitor, control and regulate the supply of liquor.
 Further, the different types of liquor and intoxicants (Country Liquor, Indian Made Foreign Liquor, Foreign Liquor, Denatured spirits and narcotics) are subject to different taxes, pricing, and administrative mechanisms.
-The Performance Audit on "Regulation and Supply of Liquor in Delhi" has been taken up owing to the importance of Excise duty on liquor, and implications for the fiscal position of the state.
+The Performance Audit on "Regulation and Supply of Liquor in Delhi" has been taken up owing to the importance of Excise duty on liquor, and its implications for the fiscal position of the state.

 Audit has covered a period of four years from 2017-18 to 2020-21 to examine Regulation and Supply of IMFL and FL Liquor in Delhi, in detail.
-Supply chain of Country Liquor has been looked into with regard to confiscation activity in Chapter VI.
 Owing to the substantial changes in the Excise Policy regime from November 2021 onwards and its subsequent withdrawal w.e.f.
-1 September 2022, the Excise Policy 2021-22 has been covered in Chapter VIII of this Report.
+1 September 2022, the Excise Policy 2021-22 has also been covered.